Huiting MaoAssociate Professor

 Syracuse, New York 13210

-Much of this work has been supported by the NOAA-funded AIRMAP and Targeted Wind Sensing programs as well as EPA, NASA and NSF funded projects.
+Much of her work has been supported by the NOAA-funded AIRMAP and Targeted Wind Sensing programs, EPA, NASA, NSF and NYSERDA.

 If you want more information about the graduate program, please follow this link to a brief form